shubham225/authorization-service/README.md

     ```bash
    java -jar /path/to/deployment/authorization-server-0.0.1.jar
 5. The application will be deployed and accessible on the specified port.
 Make sure to configure environment-specific settings and secure any sensitive information.

+## Environment Variables

+To properly configure and run this project, you will need to set up the following environment variables:

+1. **AUTH_DATASOURCE_URL**: This variable should be set to the URL of your server datasource.
+For example, if you're using a MySQL/MariaDB database for service, the URL might look like `jdbc:mariadb://<host>:3306/<database>`.

+2. **AUTH_DB_USER**: Set this variable to the username used to access your database.

+3. **AUTH_DB_PASSWORD**: Set this variable to the password used to access your database.

+4. **AUTH_DB_DRIVER**: Specify the driver class for your database.
+For example, if you're using a MySQL/MariaDB database, the class name might look like `org.mariadb.jdbc.Driver`.

+Make sure to set these environment variables either directly in your development environment or using a configuration file such as `application.properties` or `application.yml` for local development.
+Additionally, when deploying your Spring Boot application, you can configure these variables through your deployment environment settings.

 ## Features